One of the most important things you can do as an actor is to dig into the script in front of you. This is referred to as script analysis.

 Actioning

 Now we need to decide on our actions or tactics.
 These are the things we do in order to achieve our objectives.
-Generally, this is done using transitive verbs.
+Generally, this is done using transitive verbs, or action verbs acting.

 This means that a transitive verb is a doing word that is done to another person or object.
 For instance, “to think” is not a transitive verb because it cannot be done to someone.
 However, “to poke” is because we can do it to someone.

-Take each line in the play and assign it a transitive verb.
-These verbs can be as literal or as metaphorical as you like.
+Take each line in the play and assign it a transitive verb from your list of actioning verbs.
+These actioning words for actors can be as literal or as metaphorical as you like.
 As long as they speak to you about what you are trying to do in each line then that’s all that matters!
 Write each of these verbs next to the line you assign it to, so you have it next to your lines to refer to.
 This exercise takes a little while but it is one of the most important parts of script analysis.
+Actioning for actors is a key skill.

 Punctuation